Aitslab/EasyNER/README.md

 # EasyNER: A Customizable and Easy-to-Use Pipeline for Deep Learning- and Dictionary-based Named Entity Recognition from Medical Text

-EasyNER is a customizable end-to-end pipeline for extracting named entities from medicine-related texts.
+EasyNER is a easy to use, customizable end-to-end pipeline for extracting named entities from medicine-related texts.
 The pipeline comes with pre-trained models and dictionaries that can retrieve many biomedical entities: cells, chemicals, diseases, genes/proteins, species, COVID-19-related terms.

 ![](tutorials/imgs/pipeline3.png)